 If you experience uncontrollable crying or laughing, you may have pseudobulbar affect.
 Talk to your health care team about your symptoms as soon as possible to discuss treatment options.

 - How do I know if or when I need help?

 Hearing the words “You have ALS” can be devastating.
 It’s not uncommon to feel sad, hopeless or depressed, and it may take some time for you to absorb the information.
 This is completely normal.

 While an ALS diagnosis is something no one is ever prepared for, we want to remind you that your diagnosis does not and should not define who you are.

 If you’re experiencing feelings of depression, including low mood, loss of interest and enjoyment, sleep and appetite changes, poor concentration, and reduced energy, please contact your health care team.
 There are mental health providers with experience working with people with ALS who are ready to help.
-You also can contact I AM ALS Navigation for support with your emotional and mental health.
+You also can contact our ALS Support Team for support with your emotional and mental health.

 Studies have shown that people with ALS who have clinical depression fare so much better when their depression is treated.
 Please do not suffer alone — there is help.
 You’ve got this, friend.

 - How do I tell my children about my ALS diagnosis?
 What do I tell my family?
 What do I tell my friends?
 What do I tell my coworkers?